microsoft/tilecode/language.md

 ## Sprite Kinds

-Sprite kinds are ordered from left to right as shown above on the game home screen.
+Sprite kinds are ordered from left to right as shown above (and on the game home screen, tile map editor, etc.).
 The first sprite usually represents the player avatar.
 By default, the camera follows the first sprite as it moves around the tile map during game play.
 Furthermore, all rules created for the first sprite are automatically generalized to all four directions (this can be changed by the user, as explained later.)
 Finally, the z-depths of the sprites are